 Are you concerned with the vulnerability of your Florida home during hurricane season?
 When you have a roof structure that is not in optimal shape, your entire home can be at risk of damages and destruction when a strong hurricane rolls through your area.
 As the first line of defense, your roof should work properly to protect you from extreme weather.
-As an insurance contractor in Longwood, we help many people restore their homes after their roof has been destroyed by a hurricane.
 To prevent extensive damages as best as possible, there are a few things that homeowners can do to prepare their roofs for hurricane season.

 Hurricanes bring heavy winds that can lift unsecured structures off the ground, including your roof.
 To prevent this from happening, consider adding supports to your structure.
 Braces, collar ties, and strapping can reinforce the roof's frame and make it less susceptible to damages that may be caused when heavy winds head your direction.